andreasvirkus/cottage/src/content/thoughts/what-5-site-rebuilds-taught-me.md

 built with literally any of these tools.
 The content is what matters.
 The tool is just the vehicle.

-But I don't regret the rebuilds.
+But I have no regrets and love all these rebuilds.
 Each one taught me something real — about build tools, about my own preferences, about the difference between _needing_ to switch and _wanting_ to.
 The yak shaving was its own form of learning.